Emergency Dentist Boca Raton, FL

 How can an emergency dentist help me?

-At iSmile Dental – Dr. James Helmy we strive to keep our patients comfortable and free from injury or pain.
-As such, we are cognizant of the fact that most dental emergencies are unplanned and may not happen during normal business hours.
+At iSmile Dental - Dr. James Helmy we strive to keep our patients comfortable and free from injury or pain.
+As such, we are cognizant of the fact that most dental emergencies are unplanned.
 If your tooth has been damaged or you are in pain, call 561-225-2054 right away so that we can schedule your appointment and treat the issue quickly.
 Our friendly staff will do our best to accommodate your schedule and ensure that you can get back to a life that is free from oral pain.
-While many dentists, require you to schedule appointments far in advance – our staff will work with you in each situation to get you treated right away.
-You can also help to avoid dental emergencies by having your teeth cleaned twice a year and maintaining healthy diet year-round.
+While many dentists, require you to schedule appointments far in advance – our staff will work with you in each situation to get you the necessary treatment right away.
+You can also help to avoid dental emergencies by receiving teeth cleanings twice a year and maintaining a healthy diet year-round.

 There is a much higher rate of emergency dental visits in families with annual incomes less than $35k.
 Don't let the cost of care get in the way of your oral health, call us for financing options.

 Q. What should I do if my child's permanent tooth is knocked out?

 A. Find the tooth and rinse it gently in cool water.
 (Do not scrub or clean it with soap — use only water!)
 If possible, replace the tooth in the socket immediately and hold it there with clean gauze or a wash cloth.
 If you can't put the tooth back in the socket, place the tooth in a clean container with cold milk, saliva or water.
 Get to the Emergency Dentist immediately.
 The faster you act, the better your chances of saving the tooth.

 Q. What should I do if my child's baby tooth is knocked out?